zmwangx/dotfiles/README.md

 * GNU Parallel. `$ENV{'HOME'} . "/.parallel/foo"` appears everywhere in the Perl source.

 * Prezto.
 Prezto's init script explicitly loads from `${ZDOTDIR:-$HOME}/.zprezto/modules/`.

+* pyenv.
+Like RVM, pyenv contains all the binaries that don't fit anyware.

 * PyPI.
 According to [the docs](https://docs.python.org/3/distutils/packageindex.html#pypirc), the path of the config file has to be `$HOME/.pypirc`.